henryjuho/uspopgen/README.md

     zgrep -cv ^# vcf_files/gatk.chrLGE22.hard_filtered.snps.vcf.gz | grep -c PASS
     zgrep -v ^# vcf_files/gatk.chrLGE22.hard_filtered.snps.vcf.gz | grep -c GATK_hard_snp_filter

+How many SNPs were filtered using the GATK recommended filters?
+Which of the common filters were listed above were not included in the GATK filters?

 ## Region Filters

-Another common additional filter applied to filtering SNPs in whole genome data is to exclude SNPs that fall in repetitve regions of the genomes.
-Here we will further filter the GATK hard filtered VCF file to exclude SNPs in repetive regions using a bed file which specifies the repetitive regions of chrLGE22
+Another common additional filter applied to filtering SNPs in whole genome data is to exclude SNPs that fall in repetitve regions of the genomes where mapping may be problematics.
+Here we will further filter the GATK hard filtered VCF file to exclude SNPs in repetitive regions using a bed file which specifies the repetitive regions of chrLGE22.

-How might you exclude SNPs in our GATK VCF file within repetitive regions using bedtools subtract?
+How might you exclude SNPs in our filtered GATK VCF file within repetitive regions using bedtools subtract and how many SNPs are found in repetitive regions?

 *Solutions to all the questions can be downloaded from here*